Praying for snow cones…

-She opened the car door and got out.
+She opened the car door to get out.

 “I hope the snow cone truck is here after practice,” she said.
 (A local snow cone company had been parking their truck near the pool most days.)